My love affair for all things green tea began long before I ever moved to East Asia. Being in Japan last year really cemented it.

 - Cut the melt and pour shampoo base into small squares and put it into the jug.

-- Place the jug inside the pan of boiling water.
+- Place the jug inside the pan of boiling water (alternatively, use a microwave to melt the base).

 - Remove when the shampoo base has melted.